skiano/memory/README.md

 Welocme to Memory, with a twist.

-You can play classic memory, or even look for matches of three, but you can also play other modes, each of which has its own type of matching.
+It’s like the classic game, but you can also play variations, each of which has its own type of matching.
 For example, in the __Classic__ mode, a set may be two `☯` cards.
 However, in the __Fibonacci__ mode, a pair could be the `8` card and the `3+5` card.

 ## Rules